 (14) The core hours and duties to be performed must be established and agreed, and a work schedule is to be attached to the Agreement.

 (15) The staff member will need to identify an area within their home that allows them to work with a minimum of disruption.
 This will be called the deemed workplace.

 (16) A list of equipment needed to work from home, details of the responsible person who is to provide, maintain, repair and replace the equipment, and details of how the staff member will ensure it is secure will be documented.

 (17) All conditions of employment remain the same as if the staff member was working at the University worksite.

-(18) Access arrangements for the deemed workplace must be agreed between the supervisor and the staff member, and included in the Working from Home Proposal (Application and Agreement).
+(18) Access arrangements for the deemed workplace must be agreed between the supervisor and the staff member, and included in the Working from Home Offsite Agreement and Checklist.